Your cart is currently empty!

 "Anxious kids may manage primary school tummy aches with restricted eating during the school day.
 Even 3-year-olds learn that thinner is better.
 I have had multiple teen girls disclose restriction on and off since kindergarten before they fell off the cliff.

-JD Ouelette, personal communication
+JD Ouelette, parent expert-by-experience, personal communication, 2023

 Here's an example from Dr Peebles, talking about a child born at a normal weight who dropped off and then stayed on the 3rd percentile BMI for their age: